Impact of ionization and electron density gradients in X-ray reflection spectroscopy measurements: Reflection models

 Unlike {\tt relxill\_nk} and {\tt relxillion\_nk}, {\tt relxilldgrad\_nk} uses the table of {\tt xillverD} for the reflection spectrum in the rest-frame of the gas.
 The electron density $n_{\rm in}$ is thus allowed to vary in the range $10^{15}$~cm$^{-3}$ to $10^{19}$~cm$^{-3}$.
 However, in order to limit the size of the table, {\tt xillverD} assumes that the high-energy cutoff of the corona $E_{\rm cut}$ is fixed to 300~keV (in {\tt xillver}, $E_{\rm cut}$ can range from 5~keV to 1~MeV).
 The ionization parameter is calculated assuming that the X-ray flux from the corona $F_X$ is proportional to the emissivity profile of the reflection spectrum $\epsilon$\footnote{In the case of a point-like corona with a power law spectrum, we have $F_X \propto g^{2-\Gamma} \epsilon$, where $g = E_{\rm d}/E_{\rm c}$ is the redshift experienced by photons to travel from the corona to the disk and $\Gamma$ is the photon index of the power law spectrum of the corona.
 For $\Gamma = 2$, $F_X \propto \epsilon$, but this is not the case in general.
 However, the calculation of the redshift $g$ requires to know the coronal geometry (we have to know the locations of the emission point in the corona and of the absorption/scattering point on the disk).
 For an arbitrary coronal geometry, we can only make the approximation $F_X \propto \epsilon$.
 See \citet{2021ApJ...923..175A} for more details.} and we have

 where $\xi_{\rm max}$ is the maximum value of the ionization parameter and the expression in square brackets is normalized with respect to such a maximum value.
 Note that $\xi_{\rm max}$ may not be at the inner edge of the accretion disk $R_{\rm in}$ in some systems, depending on the values of $n_{\rm in}$, $\alpha_n$, and $\epsilon (r)$.
 Even for {\tt relxilldgrad\_nk}, in this work we will set the deformation parameter to zero to work in the Kerr geometry.
+Fig.~\ref{fig:002} shows some synthetic reflection spectra calculated by {\tt relxilldgrad\_nk} for different values of the maximum ionization parameter $\xi_{\rm max}$, electron density index $\alpha_n$, and inclination angle of the disk, assuming that the spacetime is described by the Kerr metric with spin parameter $a_* = 0.998$ and the electron density at the inner edge of the accretion disk is $\log n_{\rm in} = 19$ ($n_{\rm in}$ in units of cm$^{-3}$).
+While the value of the electron density gradient mainly affects the spectrum below 3~keV, we have differences even in the iron line and Compton hump regions.